Deadlines & Rules

 Refers only to projects that qualify to participate at the Exhibition

-It is anticipated that the 2024 YSTE will take place in person at the RDS and Exhibitors should be prepared to be physically present between 10th – 13th January (inclusive).
-If exceptional circumstances require changes to be made to these arrangements (due to Covid-19 restrictions or other exceptional circumstances), Exhibitors will be notified as soon as possible and amended Exhibition rules may be issued accordingly.
+The 2025 YSTE will take place in person at the RDS and Exhibitors should be prepared to be physically present between 8th – 11th January (inclusive).
+If exceptional circumstances require changes to be made to these arrangements Exhibitors will be notified as soon as possible and amended Exhibition rules may be issued accordingly.

 3.1 BT provides exhibition stands of uniform size and design.
 Exhibits must be within the limits of the stand dimension.
 Back display panel is 1189mm wide by 841mm high and the worktop is 1200mm wide by 600mm deep.
 Projects not conforming to this regulation size may be disqualified.